haliphax/haliphax-dot-dev/content/posts/2013-09-13-bulk-rename-subversion-files-powershell.md

 ---
 title: "Bulk rename Subversion files with PowerShell"
-tags: ['post', 'fix', 'powershell', 'regex', 'svn', 'tool', 'webfocus']
+tags: ["post", "fix", "powershell", "regex", "svn", "tool", "webfocus"]
 layout: post
 ---

-Scenario: We're upgrading our reporting software at work, and the way that it used to integrate with SVN (through a terrible SCC bridge) involved arbitrarily placing "app_" at the head of the file names.
+Scenario: We're upgrading our reporting software at work, and the way that it used to integrate with SVN (through a terrible SCC bridge) involved arbitrarily placing "app*" at the head of the file names.
 Of course, in the new version, they no longer do this, and so all of our SVN references are out of whack.
-While renaming all of them to remove the "app_" at the beginning isn't the entire solution, it's one step I had to follow that I believe will be of benefit to others.<!--more-->
+While renaming all of them to remove the "app*" at the beginning isn't the entire solution, it's one step I had to follow that I believe will be of benefit to others.<!--more-->

 I used the following PowerShell script to pull it off: